Drelz/drelz.github.io/README.md

 ## Grand Sealed Magic
 Load a custom deck pool and search the cards, see their stats and create decks.

+## Mtg-Deck-Stats
+Load a decklist and see various information about it.
+Number of different cards theirs, their mana cost and curve, color distrubtion etc.

 ## Mtg-Image-Retriever
 Paste a list of cards, and retrieve additional information from scryfall-api about the cards.